Psychopoulet/node-promfs/README.md

 ## Notes

 Be carefull !
-To be more stable and logicaly "fs compatible", this new version does no longer work like the previous.
+To be more stable and logicaly "fs compatible", this new version 2.*.* does no longer work like the previous 1.*.*

 ## Features